mrRay/vvopensource/README.md

 -------------------------------------------

 In addition to frameworks for development of mac apps, this project can produce static libraries for use with iOS app creation.
 Here's how to use the static libs in your project:
-  1. Open your project in XCode, and make sure that the VVOpenSource project is closed.
+  1. In XCode, close the VVOpenSource project (if it is open), and then open your project.
   2. In the Finder, drag "VVOpenSource.xcodeproj" into your project's workspace
-  3. Switch back to XCode, and locate the "Build Phases" settings.
+  3. Switch back to XCode, and locate the "Build Phases" settings for your project's target.
   4. Add a target dependency for "Build iOS static libs (VVOpenSource)".
   5. Add "libVVBasics.a" and "libVVOSC.a" to the "Link Binary with Libraries" section.
   6. In XCode, switch to the "Build Settings" for your application, and under the "Other Linker Flags" setting add the flag "-ObjC".